semr/specs/patient-charting/care-plan/create/create-care-plan.md

 **Stakeholders:**              Physician, Nurse, Patient , Healthcare Provider

-**Purpose:**                   The main intent of this use case is to create a care plan for a patient condition
+**Purpose:**                   The main intent of this use case is to create a care plan for a patient condition.

 **Pre Condition:**             Physician must be identified and authenticated.